-Horticulturalists have hybridized many of the species to create new cultivars.
-There are hundreds of Hylotelephium cultivars and hybrids.
+Gardening enthusiasts and professional horticulturists have hybridized many species to create many new and well-known Hylotelephiums.
+There are hundreds of cultivars and hybrids.
 Hylotelephium 'Herbstfreude', also known as Hylotelephium 'Autumn Joy', is perhaps the most well-known of this group.

-The genus name is derived from the Greek "hylo", meaning "forest" or "woodland" and "telephium", meaning "distant lover".
+The generic name "Hylotelephium" derives from the Greek words "hylo," meaning "forest or woodland," and "telephium," meaning "distant lover."

 Growing Conditions for Hylotelephium

-Fertilize annually with a balanced fertilizer.
-Apply the fertilizer to the soil in spring as new growth appears, according to package directions.
+Feed annually with a balanced fertilizer.
+According to package directions, apply the fertilizer to the soil in spring as new growth appears.

 How to Propagate Hylotelephium

-Sow seeds in spring in well-drained soil in a sunny position.
+Sow seeds in spring in well-drained soil mix in a sunny position.
 Do not allow the soil to dry out.
-Prick out the seedlings into individual pots when they are large enough to handle.
+Plant the seedlings into individual pots when they are large enough to handle.

-Division is very easy and can be carried out at almost any time in the growing season, though is probably best done in spring or early summer.
-Larger divisions can be planted out direct into their permanent positions.
+Dividing your Hylotelephium is easy and can be carried out at almost any time in the growing season, though it is probably best done in spring or early summer.
+Larger divisions can be planted out directly into their permanent positions.

 Pests and Diseases of Hylotelephium

-There are no serious insect or disease problems with Hylotelephium in particular.
-In some instances, slugs, scale, mealybugs, nematodes, aphids and weevils may appear.
+There are no serious pests or disease problems with Hylotelephium in particular.
+In some instances, slugs, scale, mealybugs, nematodes, aphids, and weevils may appear.